 Dreams use contrast, too.
 Contrast can be a satirical way of seeing into your personal blind spots.
 Such as when a dream character appears to be completely opposite of you, and it represents something about yourself you have trouble seeing or don’t want to know.
-For example, an inflated ego is contrasted in dreams with characters that are humble or lowly.
+For example, a dream contrasts an inflated ego is contrasted with characters that are humble or lowly.
 Or it contrasts a deflated ego with a scene of triumph or public recognition, to build up the dreamer’s confidence.

 Contrast is often created through comparison with dream characters—imaginary ones or ones based on people you know—that are opposite of how you behave and perceive yourself.
 For example, a woman dreams about a co-worker touching her suggestively.
 She resists at first but it doesn’t take long till she’s completely distracted.
 The insight that leads to interpreting the dream is found in the contrast between the dreamer and the co-worker.
 The dreamer has been easily distracted at work lately, and the co-worker is someone she describes as the most focused worker in her office.

 Sometimes dreams put dream characters together that contrast with each other.
-For example, when is young and one is old, one is white and one is deeply colored, one is male and one is female, one is beautiful and one is ugly.
+For example, when is young and one is old, one is white and one is deeply colored, one is male and one is female, one is beautiful and one is comparatively ugly or plain.
 The psyche is made of opposite called archetypes, and archetypes can show up in dreams as opposites pairs of characters.

 This is a key insight for interpreting some of the contrasting pairs of characters that appear in dreams.
 See the bottom of this page for a link to an extended lesson.